jonnor/ESC-CNN-microcontroller/report/report.md

 The microcontroller chosen for this thesis is the STM32L476[@STM32L476] from STMicroelectronics.
 This is a mid-range device from ST32L4 series of ultra-low-power microcontroller.
-It has a ARM Cortex M4F running at 80 MHz, with hardware floating-point unit (FPU) and DSP instructions.
+It has an ARM Cortex M4F running at 80 MHz, with hardware floating-point unit (FPU) and DSP instructions.
 It has 1024 kB of program memory (Flash), and 128 kB of RAM.

-For audio input both analog and digital microphones (I2S/PDM) are supported.
+For audio input, both analog and digital microphones (I2S/PDM) are supported.
 The microcontroller can also send and receive audio over USB from a host computer.
-A SD-card interface can be used to record samples to collect a dataset.
+An SD-card interface can be used to record samples to collect a dataset.

 To develop for the STM32L476 microcontroller the SensorTile development kit STEVAL-STLKT01V1[@STEVAL-STLKT01V1] was selected.